Key Takeaways

 Types of Commercial Insurance Claims

-Understanding the different types of commercial insurance claims helps you prepare for potential risks your business might face.
-These six claim types represent the majority of commercial insurance cases:
+You can prepare for potential risks by understanding the different types of commercial insurance claims.
+These six claim types represent most commercial insurance cases:

 Claim Type